 A named water bottle of fresh water each day.

-For children staying for lunch, please provide a healthy packed lunch, no sweets and nut free.
+For children who attend all day or just for the afternoon session, please provide a healthy packed lunch, no sweets and nut free.

 Fees and funding

-Nursery Education funding covers up to 15 hours per week of Pre-school sessions.
-The current fees for unfunded sessions and Lunch Club can be found on the FAQ’s page
+Early Education funding for2, 3 and 4 year olds provides up to 15 hours free per week – currently 5 morning or afternoon sessions.
+The current fees for unfunded sessions can be found on the FAQ’s page

 If your child is not yet eligible for funding or you would like them to attend extra sessions, you will be charged at the appropriate rate per session.